Cortex Agent evaluation features in private preview

 Important

 The main functionality for Cortex Agent evaluation is now in GA.
-The following features are still in private preview:
+The following metrics remain in private preview:

 For information on configuring, starting, and inspecting an agent evaluation run, see Cortex Agent evaluations.

 Tooling evaluations use an additional key in the output column of your dataset, ground_truth_invocations.
-The value of this key is an array containing JSON objects describing a tool invocation.
-Use the empty array [] to verify that no tools are called by the agent.
-The following keys are available for ground_truth_invocations:
+The value of this key is an array of JSON objects, one per expected tool-related check.
+Use the empty array [] when you expect no tools to be called.

 ground_truth_invocations entry keys